n-3rd23/assignment_fileupload/readme.md

 database used is mysql,
 	used sequelize (ORM) to communicate with the database.

+before running the server you have to install mysql database and

+	create a database named 'file_uploads'
+	username : 'alan'
+	password : 'alan123'

 to start the server cd server then : run the following command.

 	npm install or yarn install to install the dependencies